UTDallasEPICS/Guides/repo_cli_setup.md

 If you want to copy the key over, you can use the `cp` command.
 When in WSL, your Windows filesystem can be accessed at `/mnt/C/Users/<your username>`.

-Thus, you can copy the key as follows: `cp /mnt/C/Users/<your username>/.ssh/<name of the private key> ~/.ssh/<name of the private key`
+Thus, you can copy the key as follows: `cp /mnt/C/Users/<your WINDOWS username>/.ssh/<name of the private key> ~/.ssh/<name of the private key`

 This will copy the key to your Ubuntu home folder.
 After copying, we will need to update permimssions.
 Run `chmod 600 /path/to/keyfile`.